frederic-perez/AmE-dictionary/dictionary.md

 __excoriate__ _Gay rights advocates excoriated the state's actions._
 __expat__ _Baroque debut for Moscow expat choir._
 __eye-popping__ _Rob Nail displayed eye-popping videos of new robots._
-__fallout__ :four: _Informal_ Side-effects; secondary consequences. _The fallout from the release of the emails threatened to undermine Mr. Christie's carefully cultivated image._
+__fallout__ :six: _Informal_ Side-effects; secondary consequences. _The fallout from the release of the emails threatened to undermine Mr. Christie's carefully cultivated image._
 __fancy__ _v_ __1__ __a__ To have a liking or enthusiasm for: _He fancies sports cars._ __b__ To have a desire or inclination for: _Would you fancy a cup of coffee?_ __c__ To take a romantic interest in (someone): _Do you think he fancies her?_ __2__ To imagine or suppose: _I fancy she is an exceedingly proud woman._
 __farce__
 __fast and furious__  _Cliché_ Very rapidly and with unrestrained energy. _Her work in the kitchen was fast and furious, and it looked lovely when she finished.
 Everything was going so fast and furious at the store during the Christmas rush that we never had time to eat lunch._